DDriggs00/mavlinkinterface/readme.md

     1. A JSON string
 - All physical commands have blocking, queueing, and regular modes, as well as  an override system
 - Movement Commands can detect blockage
-- All sensor info accessible individually or aggregately
+- All sensor info accessible individually or at once

 Add modes
 make surface override depth holding mode